 The British capital has many iconic spots to offer Potterheads of all ages.
 While it’s true that many more can be found outside of London, they can be reached when you finally get hold of a portkey or perfect your apparition.

 For ease of going around, book a centrally-located hostel with LHA.
-Our seventeen hostels are all from converted grand estates, perfect hideaways from London’s many muggles.
+Our thirteen hostels are all from converted grand estates, perfect hideaways from London’s many muggles.